Employment and Support Allowance: Work-Related Activity Group and Support Group

 After the Work Capability Assessment, claimants are split into two groups: the Work-Related Activity Group (WRAG) and the Support Group.
 In February 2017, 66% of claimants were in the Support Group, 17% were in the WRAG, 13% were in the assessment phase and the phase for 3% of claimants were unknown.
 The WRAG is for claimants who are currently unfit for work but expected to find work in the future.
-Claimants in the WRAG are required to participate in work-related activity or else they well be sanctioned; where their benefit payments are temporarily stopped.
+Claimants in the WRAG are required to participate in work-related activity or else they will be sanctioned; where their benefit payments are temporarily stopped.
 People who are claiming contribution-based ESA and placed in the WRAG are only allowed to claim for one year.
 WRAG claimants must attend a work-focused interview with a personal advisor, where they discuss how the claimant could find suitable work, and take part in activities to improve their chances of finding work.
 Some types of activity claimants may participate in include: